-Furthermore, group work in education is grounded in the belief that much learning often associated with problems.
+Learners view group work as beneficial.
+But their experiences also reflect that it is often associated with problems.
 The main problems reported relate to unequal participation and group conflict.
 Underpinning the study is the recognition of the key role of social interaction in learning.
 This study analyses learners' group experiences in a business school.
 The study aims to identify conditions that hinder and promote group interaction with a view to enhance learning.